 Slow Cooker Method:

 • Spoon the softened onions into the slow cooker and place the seared pork and any juices.
 Pour prepared sauce over-top of the pork.
 Add 1/2 cup water to the pot.
-Cover and cook on low for 6 – 7 hours on low.
+Cover and cook on low for 6 – 7 hours on LOW.
 If you like, you can flip the pork part way through cooking.
 Cook the pork to the point that it easily falls apart when pulled with a fork.
 At that point, remove the pork to a plate (it may fall apart into large chunks, but that's ok).

 Notes

-Depending on the cut of pork you started with, you may have some fat on the top of the dish when it’s finished cooking.
-You can spoon it off and discard (or use the edge of a paper towel and let it wick up onto the towel).
+• Depending on the cut of pork you started with, you may have some fat on the top of the dish when it’s finished cooking.
+You can spoon it off and discard it (or use the edge of a paper towel and let it wick up onto the towel).
 Another option, if you are making ahead, is to simply refrigerate it.
-Once cooled, the fat will solidify on the top and you can easily spoon it off and discard before re-heating.
+Once cooled, the fat will solidify on the top and you can easily spoon it off and discard it before re-heating.

-Be sure to read the “Ingredient and Cook’s Notes” (above the recipe card!), where I share more detailed tips, variations and substitution suggestions for this recipe!
+Be sure to read the notes above this recipe card, where I share more tips, substitution suggestions and step-by-step photos that you might find helpful.

 Cuisine: American, Canadian